nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all commands I can execute and their usage instructions. <br>

 > * **`help`** `<command>` <br>
-This command provides specific information about how to use `<command>`.
+This command will instruct me to provide you specific information on how to use `<command>`.

 <img src="images/UiHelpCommand.png" width="600"><br>
 _Figure 3.8.1.
 Help Command_

 > * **`help /all`** <br>
-This command directs you back to this user guide.
+This command will help to direct you back to this user guide.

-> Help will also be shown if you enter an incorrect command. e.g. `abcd`
+> Help will also be shown if you enter an incorrect command! e.g. `abcd`

 ### 3.9.
 Change data file location